 - Exploring the Impacts of Grief and Loss

 - The Impact of Nutrition, Sleep, and Exercise

 - Grief, Loss, and Addictions

 This is an intermediate level workshop for social service and health care professionals, counselors, social workers, school personnel, and anyone supporting people working through grief.

 Presentation, video, case study exercises, personal reflection, and small group discussions.

 At the end of this workshop, participants should be able to:

-- Apply and adapt learnings to their own context and community.
+- Apply and adapt learning to their own context and community

 What our clients have to say...

 Registrations cancelled 7 or more days prior to the live event are refundable, minus a $20.00 administrative fee.
 Alternatively you may receive a credit to attend a future training.
 Cancellations less than 7 days prior to the event are non-refundable.
 If at anytime you are unable to attend, you are welcome to transfer your registration to another individual at no extra cost.
 In this case, please notify CTRI of the name of the alternate person who will be attending.